perses/perses/docs/tooling/cli.md

-  login       Log in to the Perses API migrate     migrate a Grafana dashboard to the Perses format project     Select the project used by default. version     Display client version.
+  login       Log in to the Perses API migrate     migrate a Grafana dashboard to the Perses format project     Select the project used by default. refresh     refresh the access token when it expires version     Display client version.

 Flags: